MohamedZalat/Krislet_jLOAF/Readme.md

-This contains the file used to run a krislet agent in a 2d robocup game.
+This contains the files used to run a krislet agent in a 2d robocup game.

 Once the server and monitor are running - either use the teamstart.bat file and 10 agents will be added to the game